CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 ## Exercise 3: Deploying and configuring a highly available file server

+In this exercise, you will be deploying a highly available file server on the failover cluster.
+You will configure the file server role, add a shared folder, and adjust failover settings to ensure high availability.

 ### Task 1: Add the file server application to the failover cluster

+In this task, you will be adding the File Server role to the failover cluster (SEA-CL03).
+You will configure a client access point (FSCluster) and select the cluster disks for the file server.

 1. On **SEA-SVR2**, select **Start**, in the **Start** menu, select **Server Manager**, and then, in **Server Manager**, select **Failover Cluster Manager** in the **Tools** menu.